Del Monte Forest, California: History

 The Del Monte Forest was originally part of the resort complex of the Hotel Del Monte in Monterey.
 The resort hotel was built by Charles Crocker, one of California's Big Four railroad barons, through Southern Pacific Railroad's property division, the Pacific Improvement Company (PIC).
 The hotel first opened on June 10, 1880.
 Samuel Finley Brown Morse formed the Del Monte Properties Company on February 27, 1919, and acquired the extensive holdings of the PIC, which included the Del Monte Forest, the Del Monte Lodge (since renamed the Lodge at Pebble Beach) and the Hotel Del Monte.
 The actual hotel building and surrounding grounds were acquired by the United States Navy after World War II to be the Navy's new location of the Naval Postgraduate School.

 Demographics

-2010

-The 2010 United States Census reported that Del Monte Forest had a population of 4,514.
+The 2020 United States census reported that Del Monte Forest had a population of 4,204.
 The population density was 523.8 PD/sqmi.
-The racial makeup of Del Monte Forest was 3,922 (86.9%) White, 43 (1.0%) African American, 10 (0.2%) Native American, 388 (8.6%) Asian, 3 (0.1%) Pacific Islander, 57 (1.3%) from other races, and 91 (2.0%) from two or more races.
-Hispanic or Latino of any race were 167 persons (3.7%).
+The racial makeup of Del Monte Forest was 79.0% White, 0.9% African American, 0.1% Native American, 10.1% Asian, 0.2% Pacific Islander, 1.3% from other races, and 8.3% from two or more races.
+Hispanic or Latino of any race were 5.7% of the population.

-The Census reported that 4,172 people (92.4% of the population) lived in households, 321 (7.1%) lived in non-institutionalized group quarters, and 21 (0.5%) were institutionalized.
+The census reported that 91.0% of the population lived in households, 7.6% lived in non-institutionalized group quarters, and 1.5% were institutionalized.

-There were 1,925 households, out of which 309 (16.1%) had children under the age of 18 living in them, 1,215 (63.1%) were opposite-sex married couples living together, 96 (5.0%) had a female householder with no husband present, 41 (2.1%) had a male householder with no wife present.
-There were 45 (2.3%) unmarried opposite-sex partnerships, and 18 (0.9%) same-sex married couples or partnerships.
-468 households (24.3%) were made up of individuals, and 310 (16.1%) had someone living alone who was 65 years of age or older.
-The average household size was 2.17.
-There were 1,352 families (70.2% of all households); the average family size was 2.53.

-The population was spread out, with 748 people (16.6%) under the age of 18, 213 people (4.7%) aged 18 to 24, 541 people (12.0%) aged 25 to 44, 1,449 people (32.1%) aged 45 to 64, and 1,563 people (34.6%) who were 65 years of age or older.
-The median age was 57.8 years.
-For every 100 females, there were 92.6 males.
-For every 100 females age 18 and over, there were 90.0 males.